French charge north in Mali, Bamako shooting kills two

 In Bamako, government soldiers and police opened fire at a camp housing paratroopers loyal to deposed President Amadou Toumani Toure and their families, killing or wounding a number of civilians, witnesses said.

-The government said two teenagers were killed and 13 other people wounded, but it offered no explanation for the incident.
+The government said two teenagers were killed and 13 other people wounded, but it offered no explantion for the incident.

 The military coup last March that ousted Toure resulted in Tuareg rebels seizing the north of the country in a revolt later hijacked by Islamist radicals.
 Mali, a former French colony, is Africa's third-largest gold producer.